Techtonica/curriculum/workplace/Living in Open Workspaces.md

 ## Check for Understanding

-Write your reflections about this lesson.
+Note your reflections about this lesson.
 What, if any, of the concepts presented were new to you?
 Is there anything you disagree with?

-Feel free to share other thoughts you have and discuss with your team to increase bonding among the team.
+Spend 10 minutes discussing with a small group.

 ## Supplemental Materials